apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

 date:   2015-10-12 20:05:24
 ---

-Recently I have been kind of confused.
-I couldn't find myself anything to work on and had no ideas for new projects (apparently I had to wait for the new academic year to start, when I don't have much time to work on them).
+Recently, I have been kind of confused.
+I couldn't find myself anything to work on and had no ideas for new projects (apparently, I just had to wait for the new academic year to start - I have plenty of ideas now, but no time for them).

-Anyway, I often get the impression that many people are using Machine Learning libraries as kind of black-boxes with only a high-level API.
-It's as if they weren't interested in how they work, but solely in the output (this is why I like Torch so much - it's hackable to the bone).
+Anyway, I often get the impression that many people are using Machine Learning libraries as a kind of black-boxes with only a high-level API.
+It's as if they weren't interested at all in how they work, but solely in the output (this is why I like Torch so much - it's hackable to the bone).
 I've been using Torch for a few months now and I've always been curious how it's built.
 This is why I decided to get down to it and browse the code of TH library, which is at the core of Torch.

 It's really a great thing to do.
-I'll write more about it in the end of this post, but you should seriously consider doing this with your favourite library or framework too.
+I'll write more about it in the end of this post, but you should seriously consider doing it with your favourite library or framework too.

 Torch's source is written in plain C, which was very pleasing for me.
 I don't